z5267282/thesis/README.md

 # Environments

-Environment variable `REACT_APP_THESIS_HOST` controls configuration settings about the application.
+Environment variable `REACT_APP_HOST` controls configuration settings about the application.
 It can have two possible values:
 |value|implications|
 |-|-|